-Exploiting the CISS effect for prediction, control, and enhancement of biological response is a tantalizing possibility.
-Take, for example, the case of human immunity, which is of particular interest in the midst of the COVID-19 pandemic: T-cells initiate the body's adaptive immune response by interacting, via their T-cell receptors, with major histocompatibility complex (MHC) peptides on antigen-presenting cells that have been exposed to pathogens.
-MHC molecules are membrane-bound glycoproteins that form unusually stable bound configurations with antigenic peptide ligands (pMHC), displaying them on the cell surface for recognition by T-cells via T-cell receptor (TCR) engagement \cite{Rossjohn2015}.
+Exploiting the CISS effect to predict, control, and enhance biological responses is a tantalizing possibility.
+Take, for example, the case of human immunity.
+T-cells initiate the body's immune response by interacting, \emph{via} their T-cell receptors, with major histocompatibility complex (MHC) peptides on antigen-presenting cells that were exposed to pathogens.
+MHC molecules are membrane-bound glycoproteins that form unusually stable bound configurations with antigenic peptide ligands (pMHC), displaying them on the cell surface for recognition by T-cells \emph{via} T-cell receptor (TCR) engagement \cite{Rossjohn2015}.
 TCR activation promotes several signaling cascades that ultimately determine cell fate by regulating cytokine production, as well as cell survival, proliferation, and differentiation \cite{Courtney2018}.
-Studies have found that spin-polarized states of antigenic peptides may affect the ability of a TCR to recognize different peptides by virtue of conformationally-induced spin moments, rather than sheer topology-based affinity, a condition that would render the immune recognition process as fundamentally spin-specific \cite{Antipas2015,Antipas2015a}.
-In the work by Antipas \textit{et al}.,\cite{Antipas2015} different pMHCs with near-identical stereochemistries were complexed with the same TCR, resulting in induced distinctly different quantum chemical behaviors that depended on the peptide's electron spin density and expressed by the protonation state of the peptide's N-terminus (\textbf{Fig.\ \ref{FigBio3}}).
-Spin-polarization of different peptides can thus be correlated to downstream signal transduction pathways and their activations of biosynthesis at the transcriptional level.
-Other studies have shown that noncovalent and dispersive interactions between biological molecules are key for their functions, in which the electronic charge redistribution in chiral molecules is accompanied by spin polarization \cite{Kumar2017, Stoehr2019}.
-Studying chirality, spin polarization, and downstream response in pMHC-TCR interactions could therefore help to improve our understanding of the impact of chiral-quantum effects on the human immune response, and to develop better tools for therapeutic intervention.
+Studies have found that spin-polarized states of antigenic peptides may affect the ability of a TCR to recognize different peptides through conformationally-induced spin moments, rather than sheer topology-based affinity, a condition that would render the immune recognition process as fundamentally spin-specific \cite{Antipas2015,Antipas2015a}.

+Studies of Antipas \textit{et al.} show that different pMHCs with near-identical stereochemistries were complexed with the same TCR, resulting in distinctly different quantum chemical behaviors that depended on the peptide's electron spin density and expressed by the protonation state of the peptide's N-terminus .\cite{Antipas2015} Spin polarization of different peptides can thus be correlated with downstream signal transduction pathways and their activations of biosynthesis at the transcriptional level.
+Other studies have shown that noncovalent and dispersive interactions between biological molecules are critical to their functions, in which the electronic charge redistribution in chiral molecules is accompanied by spin polarization \cite{Kumar2017, Stoehr2019}.
+Studying chirality, spin polarization, and downstream response in pMHC-TCR interactions could improve our understanding of the impact of chiral-quantum effects on the human immune response, and to develop better tools for therapeutic intervention.